Winner of 2019 Young Gun of Wine People's Choice Award

 The wine négociant (pronounced ‘Neh-go-see-ahn’ and loosely translating to wine merchant) is nothing trending; nothing new.
 It’s a profession that has existed since the early 1600’s.
-Négociants buy grapes or grape by-products and complete the steps of vinification on their own, essentially becoming the winemaker and producer with no involvement in the growing stage.
+Négociants buy grapes or grape by-products and complete the steps of vinification on their own.

-Long story short, South by South West was created by us – Mijan Patterson and Livia Maiorana (or as most people know us Mij & Liv).
+South by South West was created by Mijan Patterson and Livia Maiorana, or as most people know us – Mij & Liv.

 A little about us…

 So, it’s not surprising that since establishing South by South West our focus has been seeking true expressions of the south west.
-We want to capture the essence of the various terroirs of this remarkable region.
-And we want every bottle to celebrate a little of what we love about living here, from lazy beach days, the seasonal produce, the wildlife, never ending road trips, forests, hikes, good food, better company… and of course, great wine.
+We want to capture the essence of the terroir of this remarkable region and for every bottle to celebrate a little of what we love about living here.

 But hey, if you really want to get to know us, grab a bottle and pour a glass…

-“… travel influences and charms us to the magic of creating one of, uniquely-crafted small batch wines that we love to drink and share …”
+Travel influences and charms us to the magic of creating one-off, uniquely-crafted small batch wines that we love to drink and most of all, share.

 When we say the south west, we are referring to a geographical area with a northern boundary of Perth, a Southern Boundary of the Southern Ocean, a Western Boundary of the Indian Ocean and an Eastern Boundary of the Darling Escarpment down to the Stirling Ranges in Western Australia.